-Augmented reality (AR) apps might sound futuristic, but consumers are catching onto the trend much more than you might think.
-About 60 percent of them prefer stores that have AR as part of the experience.
-Not to mention, 40 percent would pay more for your wares after experiencing it through AR.
+Augmented reality (AR) apps might sound futuristic, but consumers and marketers are catching onto the trend much more than you might think.

 The question is: Is it time for you to consider augmented reality applications for your commerce strategy?

 Augmented reality is a technology that virtually places a 3D visual into a “real-world” experience.
-This gives the user the appearance that the virtual object is co-existing with them in the physical world.
+This gives the user the appearance that the virtual object co-exists with them in the physical world.

 AR is often used in gaming, bringing a more realistic experience to gamers and engaging more senses.
 But it’s also helpful in the shopping experience.

 Think about it this way: Shopping online is limited to product photos.
 Occasionally, there’s a video or 360-degree image, but that’s not commonplace.
-Compare that to an ARexperience – one where you can see how a hat looks on your head or how a table fits in your kitchen.
+Compare that to an AR experience—you can see how a hat looks on your head or how a table fits in your kitchen.

 That’s why some brands are incorporating the technology into their strategies.
-Let’s take a look at 10 of the best augmented reality apps, based on a five-star rating system from consumers.
+Let’s take a look at 11 of the best augmented reality apps out there.

 A great platform for home goods and furniture sellers, Houzz is one of the top AR apps for planning interior layouts and design.
 Primarily a home improvement app, Houzz has ecommerce functionality, allowing users to browse and buy products in-app.

-The “View in My Room” feature uses AR technology to place products into a photo of the user’s home – using 3D technology, so the resulting image is lifelike.
+The “View in My Room” feature creates AR experiences by placing products into a photo of the user’s home—using 3D technology so the resulting image is lifelike.
 It even goes as far as showing what the product will look like in different lighting.
 Consumers can literally shop for a new couch from their couch.

-IKEA Place is another of the AR apps for iPhone and Android that’s also focused on home decor.
-The Swedish furniture retailer gives shoppers a chance to put their products in their homes – no assembly required.
+IKEA Place is another AR app for iPhone and Android focused on home décor.
+The Swedish furniture retailer gives shoppers a chance to put its products in their homes—no assembly required.

 This app looks at the bigger picture, taking into account your home’s entire floor plan to see which items will fit best where.
-Easy drag-and-drop functionality and the option to see different colors almost takes the fun out of the IKEA experience.
-(But there are still no meatballs.)
+Easy drag-and-drop functionality and the option to see different colors replicate the fun of the actual IKEA experience (but without the meatballs).

 Next on the list of augmented reality apps (Android and iOS for this one, too) is YouCam Makeup.
 Here, we move away from interior design and toward the artistry of cosmetics.

-Buying makeup is typically a leap of faith – you might get to try on samples at the makeup counter, but fluorescent lighting plays tricks on the eyes and doesn’t account for typical selfie lighting conditions.
+Buying makeup is often a leap of faith—you might get to try on samples at the makeup counter, but fluorescent lighting plays tricks on the eyes and doesn’t account for typical selfie lighting conditions.
 But YouCam does, allowing shoppers to test makeup from tons of major brands with AR technology.

-If the real world were like GIPHY World, it’d be a lot more colorful and imaginative.
-This app combines animated GIFs and AR, turning photos and videos into canvasses for 3D graphics (a lot like Snapchat does).
+If the real world were like GIPHY World, it would be a lot more colorful and imaginative.
+This app combines animated GIFs and AR effects, turning photos and videos into canvases for 3D graphics (a lot like Snapchat does).

 Pro tip: You can also use Google Lens from within the Google Photos apps (a hack for iOS users!) and from Google Assistant.